Follow Steve on Twitter: @StevenJHarper1.

 The Pandemic Timeline Series

 Steve is the author of the ongoing “Pandemic Timeline” series at BillMoyers.com.
 One-by-one, it debunks Trump’s persistent lies about COVID-19 and his handling of the crisis.

 The Trump-Russia Timeline Project

 Trump’s connections to Russia began more than 35 years ago and didn’t end on Election Day 2016.
 Facts should be the starting point for understanding those connections, their implications, and Trump’s persistent efforts to squelch serious inquiry into them.
 But the story is complicated.

 Attempting to create order out of Trump’s chaos, Steve, his daughter Emma Harper, and the producers at BillMoyers.com launched the Trump-Russia Timeline in February 2017 with 25 entries.
-It now has more than 1,500 and is updated regularly.
+It now has more than 3,000.
 The producers at BillMoyers.com developed the interactive vehicle that makes those facts accessible to readers.
 Readers can browse entries chronologically, focus on a particular date range, or use the name filter to click on one or more individuals to see where they fit in the overall narrative.

 Referring to the Timeline, former assistant Watergate prosecutor Nick Akerman said, “That’s the most enlightening thing you can possibly read.
 That’s the best source out there on this stuff.”
 MSNBC’s Lawrence O’Donnell called the Timeline “the greatest tool that we journalists have to work with every day as we stare at this story.”

 You can reach Steve directly (and confidentially) here.